 This course will introduce and consider the concept of sovereignty involving the relationship of tribal people to federal and state governments through historical development of treaties, congressional acts, and court decisions.
-It will also explore the
+It will also explore the ways in which Federal Indian law and policy have been significantly influenced through many broad swings in public ideology.

-'AIS 3243 American Indian Women 3 Hours --------------------------------- ---------
+'AIS 3243 American Indian Women 3 Hours ----------- ----------------------- ---------